How to Find a Matrix Transpose Online: A Complete Guide to Transposing Matrices, Custom Delimiters, and Column Alignment

 3,6,9

-With column alignment enabled and a space delimiter, the same result might look like:
+With column alignment on and a space delimiter, that same result would look like:

 1 4 7